Crepitus (mythology)

-Sources of the legend
+Sources of references

-The origin of the myth is somewhat obscure, as it is possible that the existence of this god is an invention by a satirist.
 No ancient polytheistic source appears for this deity.

-The earliest mention of a god of flatulence is as an Egyptian, not a Roman deity.
-This comes from the hostile pen of the author of the Recognitions dubiously attributed to Pope Clement I, in which it is reported that:
+As it is possible that the existence of this deity is an invention by a satirist, the origin of the concept is somewhat obscure.
+The earliest mention of such a deity is as an Egyptian deity, not a Roman one.
+This earliest known mention related to intestinal noise comes from a hostile source, the author of the Recognitions that was attributed dubiously to Pope Clement I. In that source it is reported that:

 alii ... crepitus ventris pro numinibus habendos esse docuerunt.

 "others (among the Egyptians) teach that intestinal noise (Latin: crepitus ventris) ought to be regarded as a god."

-It is unlikely that Clement I was the author of the extant Recognitiones; these are extant chiefly in a Latin translation, presumably out of the original Greek, made by Tyrannius Rufinus in the late fourth or early fifth century.
-The passage of Pseudo-Clement stands within a Western Christian tradition of satire against the variety of minor deities worshipped by classical pagans; similar passages exist in The City of God by Saint Augustine of Hippo, and Tertullian's Ad Nationes.
+It is unlikely that Clement I was the author of the extant Recognitiones.
+They are extant chiefly in a Latin translation (presumably from a Greek original source) made by Tyrannius Rufinus in the late fourth or early fifth century.
+The passage by the pseudo-Clement stands within a Western tradition of Christian satire against the variety of minor deities worshiped by classical pagans.
+Similar passages exist in The City of God by Saint Augustine of Hippo and in Ad Nationes by Tertullian.

-Robert Burton, in The Anatomy of Melancholy, mentions a god Crepitus Ventris among a variety of other deities allegedly worshipped in classical antiquity:
+In his work entitled The Anatomy of Melancholy (1621), Robert Burton mentions Crepitus Ventris among a variety of other deities supposedly worshiped in classical antiquity:)

 Lilius Giraldus repeats many of her ceremonies: all affections of the mind were heretofore accounted gods, love, and sorrow, virtue, honour, liberty, contumely, impudency, had their temples, tempests, seasons, Crepitus Ventris, dea Vacuna, dea Cloacina, there was a goddess of idleness, a goddess of the draught, or jakes, Prema, Premunda, Priapus, bawdy gods, and gods for all offices.

-Burton cites a work called Syntagma de Diis ("A Compendium of the Gods") by Lilius Giraldus as his source for the existence of such a god; by this reference, Burton probably meant Giraldus' Historia de diis gentium ("History of the Pagan Gods"); but because Burton wrote in what he called an "extemporean" style, quicquid in buccam venit ("whatever came into his head"), Burton's quotations and references are not always reliable.
-Because of Burton's mixed Latin and English style, this passage may not say that there was a god named "Crepitus Ventris", (Latin for "intestinal noise"), but only that there was a god of intestinal noise.
+Burton cites a work entitled Syntagma de Diis ("A Compendium of the Gods") by Lilius Giraldus as his source for the existence of such a god.
+By this reference, Burton probably meant the Historia de diis gentium ("History of the Pagan Gods") by Giraldus; but because Burton wrote in what he called an "extemporean" style, quicquid in buccam venit ("whatever came into his head"), Burton's quotations and references often are not reliable.
+Because of Burton's mixed Latin and English style, this passage may not even state that there was a god named "Crepitus Ventris", (Latin for "intestinal noise"), but only that there was a deity for intestinal noise, crepitus ventris.
 The Latin word crepitus, moreover, did not exclusively mean the sound generated by intestinal gas; it referred to squeaks, groans, knocks, and any nondescript noise in general.
 In The City of God, Augustine elsewhere refers to crepitus cymbalorum, the clang of cymbals.

-Medical jargon gives the name crepitus to the creaking or popping noises made by the joints.
-The Latin word for "to fart" is pēdere.
+In Voltaire

-Voltaire, in a passage of his Philosophical Dictionary devoted to changing conceptions of deity, alludes to a number of real or alleged Roman deities of a less exalted status:
+Voltaire, in a passage of his Philosophical Dictionary devoted to the changing conceptions of deity, alludes to a number of real or supposed Roman deities of a less exalted status: